xblaster/Nodjawnloader/README.md

 Nodjawnloader = Node.js + Ninja + Downlader

-A download app using node.js and socket.io and expose file using HTML5 FileAPI

-# Why Nodjawnloader ?
+# What is Nodjawnloader ?

 Some firewall block zip, war, jar or nearly eveything but GET http requests.
 Nodjawnloader server will download your request and send file blocks with websocket or long polling using socket.io.